-- 1. a written warning, including statements on expectations for future professional conduct and consequences if a subsequent violation of prohibited conduct occurs; - a requirement that the student accede to sanctions such as but not limited to restriction of access to specific areas of campus, , monetary reimbursement, public or community service, research projects, compulsory attendance at education programs, compulsory psychiatric/psychological evaluation and counseling, such as alcohol and drug counseling; - 3. suspension from a college or suspension from that college's courses or programs for a defined period;

-- 4. dismissal from a college with possible readmission under conditions specified at the time of dismissal and with specified approval of the appropriate college committee and dean at the time of readmission; and - 5. termination as a student and/or candidate for professional degree or certificate without the possibility of readmission to that college.
+- 1. a written warning, including statements on expectations for future professional conduct and consequences if a subsequent violation of prohibited conduct occurs; - a requirement that the student accede to sanctions such as but not limited to restriction of access to specific areas of campus, monetary penalty, monetary reimbursement, public or community service, research projects, compulsory attendance at education programs, compulsory psychiatric/psychological evaluation and counseling, such as alcohol and drug counseling; - 3. academic probation with specific conditions; - 34. suspension from a college or suspension from that college's courses or programs for a defined period; - 45. dismissal from a college with possible readmission under conditions specified at the time of dismissal and with specified approval of the appropriate college committee and dean at the time of readmission; and - 56. termination as a student and/or candidate for professional degree or certificate without the possibility of readmission to that college.

-ARTICLE7: APPEAL
+ARTICLE-67: APPEAL